-For years, the only options for curly girls who wanted to straighten their locks were relaxers, press and curls, or wash and sets.
-Recently, a new straightening technique called a silk press emerged, promising silky, smooth hair without any of the damage we’ve all come to expect from older techniques.
-Whether you have dark brown hair or ash blonde locks, if you love to wear your natural curls straight you’re going to want to learn about this technique.
+For years, the only options for curly girls who wanted to straighten their locks were relaxers, press and curls, or wash and sets, but more and more naturalistas are catching on to the benefits of a silk press.
+This straightening technique promises silky, smooth hair without any of the chemicals we’ve come to expect from older techniques.
+Whether you want to experiment with a new look or you’ve always loved to wear your natural curls straight, you’ll want to learn about this method.

 What is a silk press?